Tsitsipas and Rublev win to reach Monte Carlo Masters final

 MONACO (AP) — Fourth-seeded Stefanos Tsitsipas swatted aside unseeded Dan Evans 6-2, 6-1 on Saturday to reach the Monte Carlo Masters final for the first time and stay on course for a first title this year.

-The big-serving Greek’s opponent will be sixth-seeded Russian Andrey Rublev, who beat unseeded Norwegian Casper Ruud 6-3 7-5.
-He aims for his second title of the year and ninth overall.
+The big-serving Greek’s opponent will be sixth-seeded Russian Andrey Rublev, who beat unseeded Norwegian Casper Ruud 6-3, 7-5.
+Rublev aims for his second title of the year, his first at Masters level and ninth overall in his career.

+They are level at 3-3 heading into their seventh meeting, including 1-1 on clay.
+Tsitsipas beat him in the quarterfinals at last year’s French Open, and is the fresher player for Sunday’s final.

+“I’m feeling good.
+I’m feeling energized.
+I still have plenty of gas and energy left in me,” Tsitsipas said.
+“I was able to have all of my matches done in two sets, so that is a big plus.
+I’m really focused for tomorrow.”

 Evans beat top-ranked Novak Djokovic in the third round.
 But he failed to threaten Tsitsipas in the same way and the match quickly slid away when he was serving at 3-2 down.

+“I am pleased with the performance.
+It was really difficult to maintain my level of consistency and I am really happy I managed to deal with all the different moments,” Tsitsipas said.
+“I had a lot of opportunities to hit the forehand, and think how I wanted to construct the point.”

-He won his previous one in February last year at the Open 13 indoor tournament in Marseille — just weeks before France went into lockdown for the first time because of the coronavirus pandemic.
+He won his last title in February last year at the Open 13 indoor tournament in Marseille — just weeks before France went into lockdown for the first time because of the coronavirus pandemic.

 The 23-year-old Rublev produced an audacious display to defeat record 11-time champion Rafael Nadal on Friday, and further confirm why he is one of the rising stars of tennis.